 Romain Sato Calvin Booth Donta Smith

 Not to be outdone, the Girls All-Star Basketball Game Rosters are always loaded every year as well, having showcased several Miss Basketballs of both states playing in the All-Star Game.
 The All-Star Game has had numerous Divison I basketball players on both of the rosters.
 The Girls All-Star Game is usually the highest scoring of the two games that are played.
 We are very proud of how competitive and entertaining the Girls All-Star Game has become.

-The Ohio – Kentucky All-Star Basketball Game will celebrate its 23rd year anniversary in the upcoming April 2014 Game.
-The basketball series for the Boys All-Star series stands with Ohio winning fifteen games and Kentucky winning seven games.
-For the Girls All-Star series, Kentucky holds a lead with thirteen victories to Ohio’s eight victories.
+The Ohio – Kentucky All-Star Basketball Game will celebrate its 24th year anniversary in the upcoming April 2015 Game.
+The basketball series for the Boys All-Star series stands with Ohio winning sixteen games and Kentucky winning seven games.
+For the Girls All-Star series, Kentucky holds a lead with thirteen victories to Ohio’s nine victories.

 Players and Coaches alike participating in Ohio – Kentucky All-Star Basketball Game over the past 26 years have made the game a great success.
 We have had several major college (Men’s and Women’s) head coaches in attendance, allowing the All-Star Game to become a college recruiter’s dream.